Adrian-Muino/Software_Architecture_Fitness_WebApp/README.md

 ## Phase 1:

-Set-up of the environment. \n
+Set-up of the environment. <br />
-Write the backend of our website (create our models & and controllers). \n Code four models (Food / Physical activity / Training program / User) with their respective controllers.
+Write the backend of our website (create our models & and controllers). <br />
+Code four models (Food / Physical activity / Training program / User) with their respective controllers. <br />
-Use NetBeans terminal to execute our app on premise.
+Use NetBeans terminal to execute our app on premise. <br />

 ## Phase 2:

-Write code to handle errors and unit tests.
+Write code to handle errors and unit tests. <br />
-Set-up the Payara Server.
+Set-up the Payara Server. <br />
-Build & deploy the front end (views) of our website coded in XHTML and CSS.
+Build & deploy the front end (views) of our website coded in XHTML and CSS. <br />

 ## Phase 3:

-Extract and load datasets into MySQL.
+Extract and load datasets into MySQL. <br />
-Connect our backend to our RDBMS.
+Connect our backend to our RDBMS. <br />
-Review our models to retrieve and transform properly the data.
+Review our models to retrieve and transform properly the data. <br />

 ## Phase 4:

-Split the code into a RestFulService & RestFulClient.
+Split the code into a RestFulService & RestFulClient. <br />
-Connect the two servers using REST APIs to allow both servers to communicate with each other through RestAPI and process the responses accordingly.
+Connect the two servers using REST APIs to allow both servers to communicate with each other through RestAPI and process the responses accordingly. <br />
-Deploy the final version & presentation.
+Deploy the final version & presentation. <br />